muak/AiForms.SettingsView/README.md

 # AiForms.Renderes.SettingsView for Xamarin.Forms

-This is a flexble TableView specialized in settings for Android / iOS.
+This is a flexible TableView specialized in settings for Android / iOS.

-## What SettingsView is capable of
+## What SettingsView can do.

 ### General